Pumpkin Pie Thumbprint Cookies

 • Make sure all of your ingredients are room temperature!

-• For the filling, make sure you have puréed pumpkin and not pumpkin pie filling!
+• If you are making the filling, be sure you have pumpkin purée and not pumpkin pie filling.

 • Be careful to not over-mix the cookie dough!